×

 Reason is pretty pricey ($299 to download exclusively, the exchange rate is the only factor influencing the price in your currency, whether pound, euros, or yen), but its audio editing window is not the best.
 Much of the view is taken up with MIDI (music information) and effects views, which can be tricky when finely editing a waveform to remove a minuscule click from within your voice.

-Renoise (€68/$75, price in pounds depends on the exchange rate) also has a unique, complex ”top-down” view, entirely unlike any other DAW I’ve seen—optimised explicitly for music production, it’s best to avoid Renoise as well.
+Renoise (€68/$75, price in pounds depends on the exchange rate) also has a unique, complex ”top-down” view, entirely unlike any other DAW we’ve seen—optimised explicitly for music production, it’s best to avoid Renoise as well.
 However, if you already have both of these DAWs for any reason, you can still use them to record voice-over; it is just slightly more challenging.

 Reason & Renoise do not support video playback.